 We keep a respectful distance…

-The next place we go is incredible.
+The next place we go is out of this world.
 It is called Bombay Hook National Wildlife Refuge and it is a 12 mile birding loop, all in a brackish marsh that is larger than the state of California.
 No… just kidding, but it does seem to go on and on, which is such a delight when you are birding.
 This is seriously the largest area of ocean marsh, tidal pools and mudflats I have ever seen.

 Some peeps fly over the ocean waves.

 The next day we drive through Ocean City, Maryland.
 It seems like a misnomer or oxymoron until you actually see it.
 These buildings take up every square inch of this coastal marsh, taking away critical bird habitat and migratory stopover areas.
-This is what they mean by development.
+This is what they mean by development and loss of habitat.

 Below, a Green Heron sitting in the grass… Must be named after the green mark between its eye and its bill.?